 Fortunately, our Peru trip itinerary started in the later part of the morning.
 Christian met us in the grand lobby and off we went for a walking tour of the Barranco neighborhood.

 Barranco was established as a beach destination for Lima’s aristocracy in the 19th century.
 Like our hotel, there are numerous former colonial mansions in the neighborhood.
 Several beautiful embassies sit across the street from Hotel B.

 Many mansions are now home to art galleries, restaurants and museums.
 Pedro de Osma showcases Peruvian artistic pieces throughout the estate.

-We also visited the Mario Testino Museum, with stunning art promoting Peruvian heritage and culture.
-Testino’s fashion and celebrity photography are also on display.
+Next, we visited the Mario Testino Museum, with stunning art promoting Peruvian heritage and culture.
+Testino fashion and celebrity photography is also on display.

 In the afternoon, Christian and our driver picked us up to explore the Historic Center of Lima.
 Declared a UNESCO World Heritage Site for its architectural and cultural importance, the El Centro area is not-to-be-missed.